About the cemetery

 Cemetery records

-Council keeps a record of the deceased at the cemetery called the Register of Interred Persons.
-The record is updated once or twice a year.
+We manage a record of the deceased at the cemetery called the Register of Interred Persons.

-The following maps cover all the divisions of the cemetery:
+The following maps cover areas of the cemetery:

 - Map - Ferntree Gully Cemetery